kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Paul's parents were horrified too, and rightly so, but groomers know very well which children to target and whatever they tried to do about the situation failed.
 - Dennis had turned the boys' minds against their parents.
 - Paul never got over it and, to this day, he believes Dennis was a force for good in his life.
-- In fact, I believe this is what drew me and Paul together as friends in the 90s - aside from the pedophile porn I was starring in that everyone but myself knew about.
+- In fact, I believe this is what drew me and Paul together as friends in the 90s - aside from the pedophile porn I was starring in that everyone knew about except me.
 - Our shared child sexual grooming experiences made escape with drugs and alcohol very appealing.
 - I wasn't to know until late 2025 that Paul knew all about [Ugly and my ex-boyfriend Brian's criminal sex-offending activities in Amsterdam in 2001](../2001-to-2010/2001.md#amsterdam) (Paul and Brian were very close mates at the time), and I suspect there was a potential repeat of the sedating-and-raping in Hastings with the boys not long after.
 - In fact, the last time I ever saw Paul was that night [he turned up with the boys](../2001-to-2010/2001.md#the-boys-come-round) and Brian became apoplectic with jealousy about something he wouldn't tell me about, and the boys left before anyone else got up and I never saw any of them again.